Category Archives: Mary Garden

-Three prominent apparitions of Mary have occurred in the last 500 years commemorated in major Marian shrines –in Mexico City, Lourdes and Fatima.
+Three prominent apparitions of Mary in the last 500 years are commemorated in major Marian shrines –in Mexico City, Lourdes and Fatima.
 In 1531, she appeared to the Mexican peasant Juan Diego on a hillside outside of Mexico City.
 In 1858 Mary appeared to 14 year old Bernadette Soubirous in Lourdes in France as she was gathering firewood.
 In 1917 Mary appeared to three shepherd children in Fatima in Portugal.
 These are major pilgrimage sites today.
 Three liturgical feasts in our church calendar honor these apparitions.

 The statue of Our Lady of Lourdes made by Fabisch in 1864 and placed in the grotto at Lourdes in France is a model for the many statues of Our Lady of Lourdes in churches and shrines throughout the world.
 We have one in our Lourdes Grotto in Jamaica, NY. (below)